Nourin04/Physician-Notetaker/README.md

 # Physician Notetaker

-👋 Welcome!
 This project implements an AI-powered pipeline for **medical transcription understanding, NLP-based summarization, sentiment analysis**, and **SOAP note generation** from doctor-patient conversations.

 This was built and deployed using the **Groq API with LLaMA 3** for inference, served through a **Flask app**, and deployed on **Render**.